ShinniUwU/code-of-conduct/README.md

 Depending on severity a member may be ticketed or removed from the community effective immediately.

 # Section 2 - Moderation Policies
-These are the moderation policies which the stafff team follow and you adknowledge by joining our community.
+These are the moderation policies which the staff team follow and you adknowledge by joining our community.

 ## 2.1 - Moderator Discression
 Moderators hold the power to remove members, with good reason, from the community at any time.
 However, as a member you hold the power to communicate with the moderation team if you disagree with a staff members punishment.
 Moderator Discression does not mean a staff member can remove any member they want for any reason and if misconduct is found a staff member may be removed.